 ‘Get’em!
 Destroyer(VictimID,4.54×109,Anthrax,Pneumonia-Cardiac Arrest,0,Disobedience10,30°0’47.001656” N 31° 12’31.870834” E 12.920,Permanent,0,False)

 ‘There is no blood on the door or we are in the open ElseIf BloodFoundOnDoor = False Then ‘Is there a first born present?
 If FirstBornPresent and Terminate = False Then Get’em!
 Destroyer(VictimID,4.54×109,Anthrax,Pneumonia-Cardiac Arrest,0,Disobedience10,30°0’47.001656” N 31° 12’31.870834” E 12.920,Permanent,0,False) EndIf

-The destroyer is no more good or bad than any other types of delivery system is good or bad and has no more free will than a carrier delivering a package.
+The ‘destroyer’ is no more good or bad than any other types of delivery system and has no more free will than an envelope delivering a letter.
 Thus, the destroyer is a mere mechanism that G-d uses to execute judgment upon Egypt, Israel, and others. it is not a separate entity.
-The same dual reference to G-d’s ‘action’ and His ‘delivery mechanism’ can be seen in Samuel 15-16, where G-d sent a plague to punish Israel:
+The same dual reference to G-d’s action and His ‘delivery mechanism’ can be seen in Samuel 15-16, where G-d sent a plague to punish Israel:

 “So G-d sent a pestilenceupon Israel from the morning even to the time appointed; and there died of the people from Dan even to Beer-sheba seventy thousand men.”

 ”And when the angel stretched out his hand toward Jerusalem to destroy it, G-d repented Him of the evil, and said to the angel that destroyed the people: ‘It is enough; now stay thy hand.’
 And the angel of G-d was by the threshing-floor of Araunah the Jebusite.”